 This Chili paste recipe is straightforward to make.
-Using only six ingredients and completed in less than thirty minutes.
-Don’t delay and make this super simple chili paste.
+Using only six ingredients and is completed in less than thirty minutes.
+Don’t delay, and make this super simple chili paste.

 Chili Paste Recipe

 Am I getting old?
 Last week, I made my grocery list for our trip to the Asian market, and one of them is Chili Paste.
 I made it bold and big, but I still managed to forget it.
 So here I am, making my Chili Paste from scratch.
 I am mad at myself, but I’ve come to terms with that; indeed, it’s cheaper to make it myself.

 Making your chili paste is not hard at all.
 You can make it in thirty minutes.
 This Chili Paste Recipe needs six ingredients and takes a bit of arm work to stir the ingredients, which is not hard.